 NOTE: The number and interpretation of the components is up to the engineering system which produces and consumes SARIF log files.
-An engineering system might use the components of stableId to aggregate results from similar runs, for example, “all ‘Nightly security scanner’ runs”.
+An engineering system might use the components of stableId to aggregate results from similar runs, for example, “all ‘Nightly security scanner’ runs”, or to display a set of runs in a tree view.

 baselineId property